Pay Related Social Insurance (PRSI) contributions go to the Social Insurance Fund (SIF) which helps pay for Social Welfare benefits and pensions.

 In general, the payment of PRSI is compulsory.
 The term ‘insurable employment’ is used to describe employment that is liable for PRSI contributions.
 Some people who have unearned income are also liable for PRSI.

-The Social Insurance Fund consists of monies collected from people in employment.
+The SIF consists of monies collected from people in employment.
 This money is then used to fund social insurance benefits.
 The investment account is a savings account that is managed by the Minister for Finance.

 The Social Welfare (Consolidation) Act, 2005 makes provision for the carrying out of actuarial reviews of the Social Insurance Fund at five yearly intervals.